 Our Board is divided into three staggered classes of directors as nearly equal in number as possible.
 One class is elected each year at the Annual Meeting of stockholders for a term of three years.
 The term of the Class II directors expires at the 2021 Annual Meeting.
-The term of the Class III directors expires at the 2022 Annual Meeting and the term of the Class I directors expires at the 2023 Annual Meeting.
+The term of the Class II directors expires at the 2023 Annual Meeting.
 After the initial terms expire, directors are expected to be elected to hold office for a three-year term or until the election and qualification of their successors in office.